Baldwin I of Jerusalem: Expansion

 Mawdud, the atabeg of Mosul, and his allies invaded the County of Edessa during the siege of Beirut.
 After the fall of Beirut, Baldwin and Bertrand hurried to Edessa to fight against the invaders.
 Baldwin II of Edessa accused Tancred of having incited the Muslim rulers to take actions against him.
 Regarding himself as the leader of all the Crusaders, Baldwin ordered Tancred to join the campaign and make peace with Baldwin II, otherwise he would declare Tancred the enemy of Christianity.
 Since most crusaders supported the king, Tancred had no choice but to obey.
 The incident strengthened Baldwin's suzerainty over Edessa.
 After the new reconciliation, the crusaders pursued Mawdud, but rumours about Muslim attacks against Antioch and Jerusalem forced them to stop the campaign.
 Before leaving the county, Baldwin suggested that the Christian (mainly Armenian) peasants should be transferred to the lands west of the Euphrates, because the Seljuk rulers had frequently raided the eastern regions.
 While the peasants were gathering at a ferry on the river, Mawdud made a sudden raid and massacred most of them.

-Sigurd I of Norwaythe first king to visit the Kingdom of Jerusalemhad meanwhile landed at Acre.
+Sigurd I of Norway—the first king to visit the Kingdom of Jerusalem—had meanwhile landed at Acre.
 Baldwin made an alliance with him and they laid siege to Sidon in October 1110.
 An Egyptian fleet routed the Norwegians, but the Doge of Venice, Ordelafo Faliero, and his fleet soon joined the crusaders and the town capitulated on 5 December.
 Baldwin spared the lives of the townspeople and many of them moved to Tyre and Damascus.
 The following year Baldwin marched to Ascalon: to prevent a siege the Egyptian governor of the town, Shams al-Khalīfa, promised to pay 70,000 dinars as a tribute and allowed crusader troops into the citadel.
 However, the townspeople rose up against al-Khalīfa in July and his Berber guards joined the rioters, murdering him and the crusader troops.

 Mawdud launched a new expedition against the northern crusader states in August.
 At Tancred's request, Baldwin mustered his troops and hurried to the North.
 Bertrand of Tripoli, Baldwin II of Edessa and the Armenian rulers also came to fight against Mawdud, who was compelled to return to Mosul in the autumn.
 Shortly thereafter, Baldwin attacked a caravan that was travelling from Tyre to Damascus, carrying with it the city's most precious possessions, and was able to carry off the rich cargo.
 In late November, he laid siege to Tyre, although he had no supporting fleet.
 He was still besieging the town when a Byzantine embassy arrived.
 The Byzantines tried to persuade him to join a coalition against Tancred, while he wanted to secure their assistance against Tyre.
 They could not reach a compromise, but Izz al-Mulk, the Egyptian governor of Tyre, persuaded Toghtekin to come to the rescue of the besieged town.
 Toghtekin compelled Baldwin to lift the siege and withdraw to Acre in April 1112.